ray-project/ray/doc/source/serve/deployment-graph/deployment-graph-e2e-tutorial.md

    - Leverage ray shared memory to reduce or eliminate intermediate data transfer
    - Static compute graph transformation, fusion and placement based on profiling
  - Better UX, such as visualization

+## Glossary

+- **Deployment**: Scalable, upgradeable group of actors managed by Ray Serve. __[See docs for detail](https://docs.ray.io/en/master/serve/package-ref.html#deployment-api)__

+- **DeploymentNode**: Smallest unit in a graph, created by calling `.bind()` on a serve decorated class or function, backed by a Deployment.

+- **InputNode**: A special node that represents the input passed to a graph at runtime.

+- **Deployment Graph**: Collection of deployment nodes bound together to define an inference graph.
+The graph can be deployed behind an HTTP endpoint and reconfigured/scaled dynamically.